MIPS/gyrfalcon-example-projects/README.md

-# mpe-projects
+# Example Projects for Atlas Explorer

-A collection of example projects that can be used while developing MIPS Performance Explorer.
+A collection of example projects that can be used with Atlas Explorer for demo, tranings, and development.

 Clone the repo on your local system.
-Then open the repo root in MIPS Performance Explorer to gain access to all example projects.
+Then open the repo root in VSCode Atlas Explorer to access to all example projects.